-Materials: 16 cast aluminium milk containers, epoxy paint, glass
+Materials: 16 cast and lacquered aluminium milk containers, lacquered glass

 Dimensions: 250 x 80 x 20cm